Michigan Felonious Assault Attorneys

 We Can Help

-If you or a loved one has been charged with a gun crime on school property, contact the aggressive lawyers at Kronzek and Cronkright, PLLC.
+If you or a loved one has been charged with a gun crime on school property, contact the aggressive lawyers at The Kronzek Firm.
 We can provide assistance at all stages of a criminal case—even before charges are filed.
 Don’t wait.
 Let us provide you with the peace of mind that comes from working closely with an expert Michigan criminal defense attorney.
 Contact us at (866) 766-5245.